atacolak/markov-to-transformers/README.md

 A handcrafted MLP trained to generate Turkish names using character-level embeddings and BatchNorm-enhanced hidden layers.

 What makes this model unique is its **post-training optimization**:
-after training, BatchNorm layers are **folded** into the preceding `Linear` layers by adjusting weights and biases directly—resulting in a faster, inference-only network without changing its predictions.
+after training, BatchNorm layers are **folded** into the preceding `Linear` layers by adjusting weights and biases directly - resulting in a faster, inference-only network without changing its predictions.

 This technique was inspired by the FastAI post
 **[Faster Inference - Batch Normalization Folding](https://forums.fast.ai/t/faster-inference-batch-normalization-folding/69161)**.